kwickramasekara/youtube-offline/README.md

 - Each video is saved in its own folder named after the YouTube video ID
 - Video thumbnail is automatically downloaded as `poster.jpg` in highest available resolution
 - Videos are automatically converted to MP4 format for maximum compatibility with media servers
+- YouTube chapter markers are embedded into the video file for easy navigation in Plex and Infuse
+- Video metadata (title, description, etc.) is embedded into the MP4 file
 - Example structure:
   ```
   downloads/dQw4w9WgXcQ/